 Type of permitValidity periodExtension

-General high-hazard work permitFor the duration of the work, but no more than 15 calendar daysOnce, for a period of no more than 15 days
+General high-hazard work permitFor the duration of the work, no more than 15 calendar daysYes, once, for another 15 days

-Electrical installations permit15 calendar days from the start of workOnce, for a period of no more than 15 days
+Electrical installations permit15 calendar days from the startYes, once, for 15 calendar days

-Working at height permit15 working days from the start of workOnce, for 15 working days
+Working at height permit15 working days from the startYes, once, for 15 working days

-Gas-hazardous work permitFor one working shift (daytime)Not extended
+Gas-hazardous work permitOne working shift (daytime)No

 A detailed table of validity periods for all types of work is available in the "Permit validity" section.